pslcorp/programs-as-values/README.md

 ```

 Nevertheless, this requires the assumption that such `flatMap` function exists and has the type signature we want,
-that is what Monads are, a Monad is just a triplet pf a:
+that is what Monads are, a Monad is just a triplet of a:
 + A type constructor _(`F[_]`)_
 + A `flatMap(fa: F[A])(f: A => F[B]): F[B]` implementation for that type constructor _(and also `pure(a: A): F[A]`)_
-+ A proof that such implementation satisfy some laws
++ A proof that such implementation satisfies some laws

-More importantly, such laws guarantee that such `flatMap` function somehow represents the concept of sequence,
+More importantly, such laws guarantee that such `flatMap` function somehow represents the concept of sequence.
-meaning that for `IO` `flatMap` always mean do this and then do that, just like a `;` on imperative languages.
+Meaning that for `IO` `flatMap` always means do this and then do that, just like a `;` on imperative languages.